-Ensures that schools provide access to and appropriately serve other special populations of students, including English learners, homeless students, and gifted students, as required by federal and state law.
+Ensures that schools provide equitable access and inclusive services for all students, including but not limited to special populations of English learners, homeless students or those in foster care, and gifted students, as required by federal and state law.

-Ensures that schools' student discipline policies and actions are legal and fair, and that no student is expelled or counseled out of a school outside of that process.
+Ensures that schools' student discipline policies and actions are legal, equitable, and fair, and that no student is suspended, expelled, or counseled out of a school outside of that process.